Thousands head out to ring in new year in England

 As pictures emerged of empty-looking pubs north of the border, so did those of people posing with Scottish flags and suitcases outside Newcastle’s main railway station.

-New limits on large public gatherings forced the cancellation of new year’s eve street parties in Scotland, including the one planned for Edinburgh, as first minister Nicola Sturgeon urged people to stay home.
+New limits on large public gatherings forced the cancellation of official street parties in Scotland, including the one planned for Edinburgh, as first minister Nicola Sturgeon urged people to stay home.

-Nightclubs in Scotland and Wales are currently not allowed to open, and the rule of six is in place for pubs and restaurants in Wales.
+Nightclubs in Scotland and Wales are not allowed to open, and the rule of six is in place for pubs and restaurants in Wales.

 In Scottish pubs, a one-metre distance must be maintained between tables, groups of people meeting are limited to three households, and alcohol must be served at the table.